The name of the Club shall be the Northern King Charles Spaniel Club.

 The Club shall make a list of members and their addresses available for inspection if so requested by members of the Club and by the Kennel Club.

-The appropriate amount is payable in full upon election to membership.
 Subsequent annual subscriptions shall be due on 1st January each year.
 Any member whose subscription is unpaid after 1st February shall be considered in arrears and shall not enjoy any of the privileges of membership.
 They shall not be entitled to compete for any special prize offered to members of the Club or to vote in ballots or at meetings and shall (unless reason to the contrary be given to the satisfaction of the Committee) be deleted from the list of members.
 Acceptance back onto the list of members will be dependant upon a new application.

 6.0 ELECTION OF OFFICERS AND MEMBERS OF COMMITTEE.

 Members shall vote for Officers and Committee Members by postal ballot only.
 The proposers and seconders of nominees for the positions will be shown on the ballot papers.
 The number of votes cast and the number of votes for each candidate will be declared at the Annual General Meeting.
 In the event of no ballot being required, nominated Officers and Committee Members shall be declared elected.

 The names of Officers and Committee Members shall be read out at the Annual General Meeting.